Tom Browning's perfect game

-On Friday, September 16, 1988, Tom Browning of the Cincinnati Reds pitched the 12th perfect game in Major League Baseball (MLB) history, blanking the Los Angeles Dodgers 1–0 at Riverfront Stadium.
+On September 16, 1988, Tom Browning of the Cincinnati Reds pitched the 12th perfect game in Major League Baseball (MLB) history, blanking the Los Angeles Dodgers 1–0 at Riverfront Stadium.
 Browning became the first left-handed pitcher to pitch a perfect game since Sandy Koufax's perfect game in 1965.
-As of 2022, this perfect game is also the only one in Major League history to be pitched on artificial turf.
+As of 2025, this perfect game is also the only one in Major League history to be pitched on artificial turf.